Find What You Want: Learning Demand-conditioned Object Attribute Space for Demand-driven Navigation: Experiments

 \subsection{Evaluation Method and Metrics}

 A closed-vocabulary object navigation algorithm, VTN~\cite{duvtnet}, and an open-vocabulary object navigation algorithm, ZSON~\cite{majumdarzson}, are chosen as the original VON baselines.
 To fit these baselines to the proposed DDN task, several modifications are made to the algorithms as follows and the results are shown in the form of a postfix shown in Tab.~\ref{tab:results}.
-The \textbf{object} suffix means that the algorithm will be used directly for VON tasks (109 object categories are used as targets) without modification.
-The \textbf{demand} suffix means the original one-hot vectors (closed-vocabulary) or word vectors (open-vocabulary) are replaced with the demand BERT features.
-The \textbf{GPT} suffix means that the GPT-generated language-grounding objects are used as the parsing of the demand instruction, and then the parsing results are used as the input for object navigation.
+The VTN-CLIP means that we replace the DETR features used in VTN with CLIP features.
+The ``demand'' suffix means the original one-hot vectors (closed-vocabulary) or word vectors (open-vocabulary) are replaced with the demand BERT features.
+The ``GPT'' suffix means that the GPT-generated language-grounding objects are used as the parsing of the demand instruction, and then the parsing results are used as the input for object navigation.
 These VON baselines and their variants should demonstrate the difficulty of the DDN task and the fact that DDN tasks are not easily solved by utilising language models for reasoning.
-Finally, six variants of the VON algorithm are introduced: VTN-object, VTN-demand, VTN-GPT, ZSON-object, ZSON-demand, ZSON-GPT.
-The popular large language model \textbf{GPT-3} and the open source multi-modal large language model \textbf{MiniGPT-4} are also used.
-GPT-3 and MiniGPT-4's test results, should provide insight into the strengths and weaknesses of large language models for scene-level tasks. \textbf{Random} (\emph{i.e.}, randomly select an action in the action space) is also used as a baseline for comparing the performance of the VON algorithm with their variants.
+Finally, five variants of the VON algorithm are introduced: \emph{VTN-CLIP-demand}, \emph{VTN-demand}, \emph{VTN-GPT}, \emph{ZSON-demand}, \emph{ZSON-GPT}.

+The popular large language model GPT-3 and the open source multi-modal large language model MiniGPT-4 are also used for navigation policies and recognition policies, resulting in two baselines: \emph{MiniGPT-4} and \emph{GPT-3-Prompt*}.
+GPT-3 and MiniGPT-4's test results, should provide insight into the strengths and weaknesses of large language models for scene-level tasks.
+Random (\emph{i.e.}, randomly select an action in the action space) is also used as a baseline for showing the difficulty of the DDN task.
+We also employ a visual-language navigation algorithm, CLIP-Nav~\cite{dorbala2022clip} and a heuristic exploration algorithm, FBE~\cite{613851FBE} as navigation policies, with GPT-3 and MiniGPT-4 serving as recognition policies, resulting in four baselines: \emph{CLIP-Nav-GPT}, \emph{CLIP-Nav-MiniGPT-4}, \emph{FBE-GPT}, and \emph{FBE-MiniGPT-4}.